rajsiddarth/Knn/Readme.md

  ## Project_1
- By using the bank data set we predict the income of the customer based on other independent variables .We estimate the income using KNN regression approach.We check for accuracy of our predictions for various k-values(1,3,5,7) and select the K which gives us the lowest
+ By using the bank data set we predict the income of the customer based on other independent variables .We estimate the income using KNN regression approach provided by **FNN library** in R.We check for accuracy of our predictions for various k-values(1,3,5,7) and select   the K which gives us the lowest Mean Average Percentage error.

- Mean Average Percentage error.
+ ## Project_2

- *Objective* :Classification models using Knn algorithm to predict whether the customer is going to default on loan or not
+  The objective of the project is to build a classification model using Knn algorithm to predict whether the customer is going to       default on loan or not.
+I built the models using sklearn in Python and also libraries in R.The implentations in R and Python as shown using the default distance measures.

-  *Two implementations of Knn are shown, one using default euclidean distance and the other using value difference measure as a type of      distance measure for categorical variables*
+ ## Project_3